YunoHost/doc/backup.md

 ```

 Alternatively, a solution can be to install Nextcloud or a similar app and configure it to be able to access files in `/home/yunohost.backup/archives/` from a web browser.
+You could also use the program [Filezilla](/filezilla) from your computer and which is available for Windows, Linux and macOS.

 Restoring backups
 -----------------